-We may check your medical eligibility for Disability Support Pension (DSP) under medical risk based reviews.
+We may check your medical eligibility for Disability Support Pension (DSP) by completing a medical risk based review.

 What are medical risk based reviews

 - we have up to date details about your medical conditions

 Health professionals use the latest Impairment Tables from 1 January 2012 to assess how your condition affects your ability to work.
 Read more about the Impairment Tables on the Department of Social Services website.

 Who we review

 We may complete a medical risk based review if you: